jayahariv/CBLLogViewer/README.md

 - [Warn] Replication section is not ready.
 Check only the Full Log section for now.

-## How to Use
+## How to run the project
 1. `git clone https://github.com/jayahariv/CBLLogViewer.git`
 2. `cd CBLLogViewer/CBLLogViewer`
 3. `open CBLLogViewer.xcodeproj`
+4. Choose a signing team, for provisioning.
+5. Run the application

+## How to open the mac application
+1. download the latest release.
+2. open it.
+3. system preference -> security and privacy -> open anyway. to allow the application to run.
-4. Run the application
+4. open the application again.

 ## How to check the logs
 1. Save your log in a txt file.
 2. Click the _Browse_ button, select your log file.
 3. Click _Analyze_ button.